-The easiest way to get to the Cheltenham Festival on the day is via train which stops at Cheltenham Spa Railway Station.
+The easiest way to get to the 2023 Festival each day is via train which stops at Cheltenham Spa Railway Station.
 Journey by car is possible but be aware that hundreds of thousands of people attend the festival each year and so traffic and parking may be an issue.

-Tickets for the 2020 Cheltenham Festival can be bought in advance or on the day subject to availability.
+Tickets can be bought in advance or on the day subject to availability.
 It is an extremely popular event and so be sure to get your tickets as early as possible to avoid missing out.
-Day 4 of the festival (Friday 13th) is the most popular day to attend as it features the prestigious Gold Cup.
+Day 4 of the festival (Friday 17th) is the most popular day to attend as it features the prestigious Gold Cup.

-Enclosure tickets start at just £37 and go all the way up to £7200 for an Orchard Pod and even more for private boxes.
+Enclosure tickets for the 2023 Festival start from just £40 and go up to several thousand pounds for an Orchard Pod or private boxes.

 There is no official dress code for The Festival but the vast majority of attendees dress smart.
 This is especially the case on day 2 of the festival (Wednesday) which is Ladies Day.
 Many ladies opt to wear hats with men being in suits.
 Fancy dress costumes are permitted within reason but not in the Club Enclosure.

-If you are not attending the 2020 Cheltenham Festival, you will be able to watch the first five Cheltenham races live each day on ITV.
+If you are not attending the 2023 festival, you will be able to watch the first five Cheltenham races live each day on ITV.
 Some betting sites such as Bet365 provide live streams of the races to members (subject to meeting the requirements).

-Whether you’re attending The Cheltenham Festival or watching from home, you may wish to have a flutter on some of the big races.
+Whether you’re attending the festival or watching from home, you may wish to have a flutter on some of the big races.
 You’ll be able to bet on Cheltenham with all bookmakers which accept horse racing bets with some of the bigger bookies being Bet365, William Hill, Betfair and Coral.
-You’ll be able to compare Cheltenham Festival betting odds for each horse and take advantage of some Cheltenham betting offers such as Best Odds Guaranteed, Moneyback Specials, Non-Runner No Bet and many more.
+You’ll be able to compare Cheltenham betting odds for each horse and take advantage of some Cheltenham betting offers such as Best Odds Guaranteed, Moneyback Specials, Non-Runner No Bet and many more.
 These Cheltenham Festival betting promotions are available at a number of bookies which we list on WhichBookie.

-There will be a number of Cheltenham Festival betting offers available in the run-up and during the festival which are worth keeping an eye out for.
-Here at WhichBookie, we have compiled a list of the best bets for Cheltenham Festival so that you don’t have to spend the time searching for them.
+There will be lots of good value Cheltenham betting offers available both in the run-up and during the festival which are worth keeping an eye out for.
+Here at WhichBookie, we have compiled a list of the best bets for Cheltenham so that you don’t have to spend the time searching for them.
 We also have professional Cheltenham Festival betting tips for each day of the festival which may help you land a winner.

-For those looking for more of a day out at the Cheltenham Festival, you’ll be pleased to know that there is a lot more to do than watch the races and drink.
+For those looking for more of a day out at the festival, you’ll be pleased to know that there is a lot more to do than watch the races and drink.

 Live Bands: Live bands will be playing at various locations around the venue.